 Menu and prices:

-How to get there: take the ferry (10 minutes) from behind Central Station
+How to get there: By free ferry (15 minutes) behind Central Station

 2. Buurtboerderij Ons Genoegen